handshou/shelf/README.md

 # Shelf 📚

-Make your website.
+Make your website and use your Github sign in for **everything**.

+Be ready in 10 minutes!

 ## Writing and publishing made simple

-Hosted on,
+Made with love

-- Vercel
+- Astro
 - Cloudinary

-Built with,

-- Astro
 - Tina

-Be ready in *10 minutes*.
-You can use your Github sign in for everything.
+- Vercel

 ## Quick start

-### Pre-requisites
+### Prerequisites

+Signing up for everything takes the biggest part.
+Then its all downhill!

 1. A Github account
 1. Sign in https://app.tina.io